meetrais/api-to-mcp-server/README.md

 ## <img src="https://a0.awsstatic.com/libra-css/images/site/fav/favicon.ico" width="24" height="24" alt="AWS" /> AWS

-AWS provides the MCP Proxy for AWS, a lightweight client-side bridge between MCP clients and backend AWS MCP servers with SigV4 authentication.
+This guide is based on the [MCP Proxy for AWS](https://github.com/aws/mcp-proxy-for-aws) repository.
+The MCP Proxy for AWS is a lightweight client-side bridge between MCP clients (like Claude Desktop, Amazon Q Developer CLI) and IAM-secured MCP servers on AWS that use SigV4 authentication.

+### Overview

+The MCP Proxy for AWS solves a key integration challenge: while the official MCP specification supports OAuth-based authentication, MCP servers on AWS can use AWS IAM authentication (SigV4).
+Standard MCP clients don't natively support SigV4 request signing.

+This package bridges that gap by:
+- Handling SigV4 authentication automatically using your local AWS credentials
+- Providing seamless integration with existing MCP clients
+- Eliminating the need to build custom MCP clients with SigV4 signing logic

 ### Prerequisites